godspeedx14/PotteryBarn/README.md

 # PotteryBarn

-A clone of the PotteryBarn site made using React.
+A attempt to recreate https://www.potterybarn.com/ using react